 My two year old is enamored by holiday lights, menorahs, ornaments, snowmen, animatronic lawn decorations, Santa, nutcrackers, and gingerbread houses.
-And the list goes on and on.
+The list goes on and on.
 When I picked her up from preschool this week, I found out that she led her class in a round of Jingle Bells!
-So, this wreath project is clearly the icing on a very well-frosted gingerbread bundt cake!
+So, this frozen wreath project is clearly the icing on a very well-frosted gingerbread bundt cake!

 The perfect spot to hang it ended up being a post by the street, where we could enjoy catching many of our neighbors stop in their tracks to take a closer look.
 I can’t tell you how happy that makes me, as little creative surprises can be mood changers and eye openers, and it reminded me of Keri Smith’s fun-to-read book, The Guerilla Art Kit.

-I stole this idea from the very thoughtful and creative Jean Van’t Hul of The Artful Parent.
+I borrowed this idea from the very thoughtful and creative Jean Van’t Hul of The Artful Parent.
 While our warm California weather renders a wreath like this useless after an hour or two, the lore and magic of winter evoked by this project make the process so worthwhile.

 Thanks for the fun idea, Jean, and happy winter!